luigisaetta/oci-speech-demos/README.md

 * Hindi
 * Portuguese

-Demos have been tested using: english, italian languages.
+Demos have been tested using: English, Italian languages.

 ## Input format
 OCI Speech supports not only **wav** format, but also: **mp3, ogg, oga, webm, ac3, aac, mp4a, flac, amr**.